maxalone/tangramipfs/README.md

 this site is published in https://github.tangram.page/tangramipfs/ github pages

-and in cloud at https://ipfs.tangram.page/ thru fleek
+and in IPFS cloud at https://ipfs.tangram.page/ thru fleek

 and in ipfs blockchain at https://gateway.ipfs.io/ipns/wwwipfs.tangram.page/  thru ipns name (v.0.0)